 It's just a step beyond white—closer to the softest shade of gray—and a perfect neutral without red or yellow undertones.
 Smooth Stone from Glidden is an excellent choice if you want a restful, hushed color on your walls that plays well with either a palette of other neutrals, or a brighter mixture of reds, blues, or greens.

 10 of 11

 Soft, soothing, and tranquil, Benjamin Moore's White Dove is just barely cooled with a hint of gray.
 It's a clean, airy, and fresh white that opens up even a small room and looks classic and comfortable.
-It's neutral enough to work with any decorating style and really shows off artwork or bedroom collectibles.
+This color is neutral enough to work with any decorating style and really shows off artwork or bedroom collectibles.

 11 of 11